-If your business is starting to feel the strain of mounting debt, it’s probably about time you tighten your belt and start shedding some of the burden.
-After all, you don’t want to wind up like the approximately eight thousand American businesses that file for bankruptcy protection every year.
+Is your company starting to feel the strain of mounting business debt?
+If so, it’s probably time to tighten your belt and shed some of the burden.

 What Is Business Debt?

 Business debt is the opposite of consumer debt.
 It’s any debt you acquire for the company you own (e.g., corporation, limited liability company).
 For example, if you take out a loan to buy equipment for your business office space, that is considered business debt.

 While “debt” typically has a negative connotation, business debt isn’t always bad.
 Debt is often preferred to equity financing, which can be costly and lead to relinquished control of the business.

 Examples of good business debt include government-backed debt programs, such as those offered by the Small Business Administration.
 Loans that help your business move forward are another example of good business debt.
 In contrast, bad business debt can include loans to clients or debt that you cannot pay back.

 Related: Easily Calculate Business Loan ROI